Vonage/vonage-java-sdk/README.md

 ## Contribute!

-_We welcome contributions to this library!_
+_We :heart: contributions to this library!_

 It is a good idea to [talk to us](https://nexmo-community-invite.herokuapp.com/) first if you plan to add any new functionality.